maddymodd/webtorrent-desktop/README.md

   <br>
 </h1>

-<h4 align="center">WebTorrent, the streaming torrent client, with speed limits.</h4>
+<h4 align="center">WebTorrent is a torrent client that lets you stream video while downloading.
+The original WebTorrent client doesn't let you turn on speed limits, so I added them.</h4>

 <h4 align="center">Works with Linux, Windows, and Mac OS.</h4>